Lyndalandmark/terraform-series/03 - Language Syntax/top-level-blocks-sample.md

   name = "${var.app_name}-${var.environment_name}"
 }
 bucket_name = locals.name
+Terraform Locals are named values which can be assigned and used in your code. you can use locals.name instead of "${var.app_name}-${var.environment_name}"

 # Block-7: **Data sources Block**
+Data sources allow Terraform to use information defined outside of Terraform, defined by another separate Terraform configuration, or modified by functions.

 # Get latest AMI ID for Amazon Linux2 OS
 data "aws_ami" "amzlinux" {
   most_recent      = true